Paper Thin? Why All High School Diplomas Are Not Created Equal

 Gov. Bob Wise, President, Alliance for Excellent Education

 As the nation’s high school graduation rate continues to rise, questions around the level of preparedness that students attain to enter and succeed in postsecondary education persist.
 Ensuring students graduate with course work that aligns with college and career expectations is essential to ensure that more students graduate prepared to tackle the rigor that postsecondary learning demands.

-The Alliance for Excellent Education has explored rising high school graduation rates and low levels of postsecondary readiness among traditionally underserved students in the forthcoming report, Paper Thin?
+The Alliance for Excellent Education has explored rising high school graduation rates and low levels of postsecondary readiness among traditionally underserved students in its report, Paper Thin?
 Why All High School Diplomas Are Not Created Equal.
-The report, to be released on July 27, analyzes the degree to which traditionally underserved students graduate from high school having earned a college- and career-ready diploma in comparison with their peers for the Class of 2014.
+The report, released on July 27, analyzes the degree to which traditionally underserved students graduate from high school having earned a college- and career-ready diploma in comparison with their peers for the Class of 2014.
 The analysis reveals that while many states offer students multiple pathways to a diploma, not all pathways align with college- and career-ready expectations.

-During this webinar, panelists will
+During this webinar, panelists

 Support for this webinar is provided by Carnegie Corporation of New York.

 If you are interested in renting the Alliance’s facilities for your next meeting or webinar, please visit our facilities page to learn more.

 Bob Wise: Good afternoon.
 I’m Bob Wise, president of the Alliance for Excellent Education.
 Welcome and thank you for joining us for today’s webinar and report release.
 The United States achieved its highest graduation rate on record with 83.2 percent of the class of 2015 graduating from high school within four years.
 This is laudable considering 20 years ago 3 out of every 10 students failed to graduate on time.